 Alongside all Member States of the United Nations, Germany has committed to implementing the Agenda 2030.
 According to the Brundtland Report, sustainable development is defined as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
 In order to shape sustainable development, it is fundamental to understand the complex relationships and interdependencies between ecological, economic and social determinants.

 Science is an important driver for the implementation of the Agenda 2030 in Germany and worldwide.
 Following the update of the German Sustainability Strategy in 2016, the Science Platform Sustainability 2030 was established as a new element within the German sustainability architecture.
-The aim of the Platform is to support Germany’s sustainability policy and the country’s sustainable development by generating, interlinking and strategically positioning relevant knowledge.
-Leopoldina President Jörg Hacker is a member of the Platform’s Steering Committee.
+Its aim is to support Germany’s sustainability policy and the country’s sustainable development by generating, linking and strategically positioning relevant knowledge.
+Former President of the Leopoldina Jörg Hacker is a member of the Platform’s Steering Committee.

 From 2014 to 2016, Jörg Hacker was a member of the UN Secretary-General’s Scientific Advisory Board (UNSAB).
 The mandate of the Board, consisting of 26 scientists from all over the world, was to provide science-based advice to the UN Secretary-General on global sustainable development.

 Deputy Head International Relations Department